Skip to main content

 // JSON Chunk

-json: Object, // Containse the parsed glTF JSON or the parsed GLB JSON chunk
+json: Object, // Contains the unmodified parsed glTF JSON (the parsed GLB JSON chunk)

 // Length and indices of this array will match `json.buffers`